-New approach of receiver construction described above has new requirements on receiver parameters.
-No additional attempts for signal to noise ratio on single antenna are performed.
-But other parameters are requested at now.
+The novel approach of receiver construction described above goes hand-in-hand with new requirements on receiver parameters as well.
+Currently no additional attempts to improve the signal-to-noise ratio on single antenna are performed.
+There are however other parameters requested nowadays.

-1.3.1 Sensitivity and noise number
+■ 1.3.1 Sensitivity and noise number

-These parameters are are tied together, but multi antenna and multi receiver arrays requires to keep price of receiver at minimal values.
-This implicates that sensitivity and noise number must be least as good to detect (signal /noise $\gtrsim 1$) observed object on majority of receivers connected to observation network.
+Sensitivity and noise number are parameters that are tied together, but multi antenna and multi-receiver arrays force the price of receiver to be kept at minimal value.
+This implies that the sensitivity and noise number have to be at least so good in the detection (signal /noise ¿ 1 ) of an observed object, that it would be detected on the majority of receivers connected to an observation network.

-1.3.2 Dynamic range
+■ 1.3.2 Dynamic range

-Dynamic range is huge problem of current radioastronomy receivers.
-This parameter is enforced by anywhere present humans made EMI radiation on RF frequencies.
+Dynamic range represents a huge problem of current radioastronomical receivers.
+This parameter is enforced by everywhere present humans made EMI radiation on RF frequencies.
 The modern radio astronomy receiver must not be saturated by this high levels of signals but still needs to have enough sensitivity to see faint signals from natural sources.
-Dynamic range should be limited by construction of analogue circuitry in receiver or by digitalisation unit.
-Maximal theoretical dynamic range of ADC could be estimated from ADC bit depth according to formula ??
+Dynamic range is limited either by the construction of analogue circuitry in receiver or by the digitalisation unit.
+The maximal theoretical dynamic range of ADC could be estimated from ADC bit depth using a following formula ??